-- 1. Mark the value you want to set using the control knob. - ue 01 value and to the left to reduce the value.
+- 1. Mark the value you want to set using the control knob. - alue 01 value and to the left to reduce the value.

-2. Press the OK button.
-The background of the value becomes green, which means that you have accessed the setting mode.

-4. Press the OK button to confirm the value you have set.
+- Press the OK button.
+The background of the value becomes green, which means that you have accessed the setting mode. - 3.
+Turn the control knob to the right to increase the 04 - 4.
+Press the OK button to confirm the value you have set.
 To change and return to the original value, press the Back button.